-Eu % With the Eu% button the selected article can be discounted.
+R % With the Eu% button the selected article can be discounted.

-% With the % button the entire invoice can be discounted.
+Discount With the discount button the entire invoice can be discounted.

-Pay With the Pay button the corresponding article is paid. and
+Pay With the Pay button the corresponding article is paid.

+When you have finished adding articles, click on Pay to complete the transaction and the following screen will open.